JetBrains/ideavim/CONTRIBUTING.md

 - Only tests that use `doTest` are checked with neovim.
 - Tests with `@VimBehaviorDiffers` or `@TestWithoutNeovim` annotations don't use neovim.

+#### Property-based tests
+Property-based tests are located under `propertybased` package.
+These tests a flaky by nature although in most cases they are stable.
+If the test fails on your TeamCity run, try to check the test output and understand if the fail is caused by your changes.
+If it's not, just ignore the test.

 ## A common direction